 The Company is subject to price risk from fluctuations in the market prices of commodities, including natural gas, iron ore and coal.
-The Company enters into supply agreements for certain of these commodities as disclosed in Note 29.
-To manage risks associated with future variability in cash flows attributable to certain commodity purchases, the Company may use derivative instruments with maturities of 12 months or less as disclosed in Note 23 to hedge the commodity price risk associated with the cost of natural gas and the revenue on the sale of steel.
+The Company enters into supply agreements for certain of these commodities as disclosed in Note 27.
+To manage risks associated with future variability in cash flows attributable to certain commodity purchases, the Company may use derivative instruments with maturities of 12 months or less as disclosed in Note 21 to hedge the commodity price risk associated with the cost of natural gas and the revenue on the sale of steel.

-At March 31, 2021, the Company had commodity-based swap contracts with an aggregate notional quantity of 117,000 net tons outstanding, and a 10% increase in the price of hot-rolled coil (U.S. Midwest Domestic Hot-Rolled Coil Steel (CRU) Index), assuming foreign exchange remains unchanged, would result in approximately \$16.8 million decrease in the Company's profit and loss.
+At March 31, 2022, the Company had commodity-based swap contracts with an aggregate notional quantity of 90,000 net tons (March 31, 2021 - 117,000 net tons) outstanding, and a 10% increase in the price of hot-rolled coil (U.S. Midwest Domestic Hot-Rolled Coil Steel (CRU) Index), assuming foreign exchange remains unchanged, would result in approximately \$15.6 million (March 31, 2021 - \$16.8 million) decrease in the Company's profit or loss.

-35. KEY MANAGEMENT PERSONNEL
+33. KEY MANAGEMENT PERSONNEL